 We’ll aim to resolve your complaint when you first contact us, e.g. during the call or chat when the complaint is first raised.

 In more complex cases – where immediate resolution is not possible – we’ll escalate your complaint to our Customer Advocacy Team.
 This is a specialist team who will investigate your concerns.
-The Customer Advocacy case manager assigned to handle the matter will contact you within two working days to:
+When lodging a complaint at email@example.com an acknowledgement email will be sent notifying you that we have received you feedback.
+The Customer Advocacy case manager assigned to handle the matter will:

 - conduct an independent review of the matter

 - provide an expected timeframe to resolve your complaint

 We seek to resolve all complaints within 10 working days.
 Where it appears this timeframe won’t be met, we’ll contact you to:

 - let you know about the expected delay